youtsumi/mattermost-plugin-quote/README.md

 * Write tests
 * **Might need to Mattermost changes**
   * Move thread
-  * After sharing , redirect to the new post
+  * After sharing, redirect to the new post
+  * Message attachments should be enalbe to render multi images
   * Footer link in MessageAttachments